 The actor type, cognitive characteristic, task type, quality factor, and stakeholder concepts can also be discovered in the Object-Role Modeling (ORM) model as part of the domain layer.
 In such an ORM model, ovals represent object types (which are counterparts of classes), whereas boxes represent relations between object types.
 These relations are dubbed as fact types.
 For more details on Object-Role Modeling, see e.g. [6].
 By means of ORM, the object types that comprise the five mentioned concepts and the relations between those object types can be visualized.
 In Fig. 1, it can be seen how the concepts are related with each other.
 For example, the task type concept is related with the cognitive characteristic concept and the quality factor concept.
 The task type concept functions as the pivot in these relations.
 This is caused by the demand of a task type for cognitive characteristics and the supply of quality factors by a fulfilled instance of a task type.
 Two detailed ORM models related with cognitive characteristics and quality factors are elaborated in Section 4, respectively, Section 7.
-These models show how actor types, task types, and stakeholders can be related with the concepts of cognitive characteristics and quality factors are related with the concepts of cognitive characteristics and quality factors are related with each other.
+These models show how actor types, task types, and stakeholders can be related with the concepts of cognitive characteristics and quality factors.
+This provides insight in the way how object types that conceptualize cognitive characteristics and quality factors are related with each other.
 These relations provide an understanding of which cognitive characteristics influence which quality factors.
 To understand how the supply of a certain characteristic influences the supply of a certain quality factor, it is necessary to introduce a more dynamic modeling approach.

 Particularly, the effects of changes to the supply and demand levels and the dependencies between cognitive characteristics and quality factors can be modeled by means of system dynamics.
 System dynamics is a method that is capable of dealing with assumptions about system structures in a stringent fashion [4].
 A system dynamics model is constructed by the building blocks (variables) categorized as stocks, flows, connectors, and converters.
 Stock variables (symbolized by rectangles) are the state variables and they represent the major accumulations in the system.
 Flow variables (symbolized by valves) are the rate of change in stock variables and they represent those activities that fill in or drain the stocks.
 Converters (represented by circles) are intermediate variables used for miscellaneous calculations.
 Finally, the connectors (represented by simple arrows) are information links representing the cause and effects within the model structure.
 Fig. 1 visualizes these building blocks of system dynamics.
 The two valves indicate that there are variables in the domain that may influence the levels on which cognitive characteristics or quality factors are supplied and demanded.
 Two simple arrows are also pictured.
 One arrow indicates that the variables that influence the levels on which cognitive characteristics are supplied also influence the levels on which quality factors are supplied.
 The other arrow expresses such a dependency between the demand levels.
 Figs. 4 and 8 show detailed system dynamics models of cognitive characteristics and quality factors.
+These models provide a complete picture of the variables that influence the supply and demand of cognitive characteristics and quality factors.